LMMS/assets/Samples/README.md

-Welcome to the LMMS samples folder.
-Here you can commit your samples for review by the managers for inclusion in either the library or as a separate pack.

-### Commit rules:
+The samples in this folder make up the sample library which, when complete, will be included in the default installation of LMMS.
+Please follow the rules below when contributing to the library.

-#### Legal rules:
+### Legal rules

-* The samples you commit must be [CC0](http://creativecommons.org/publicdomain/zero/1.0/).
+* Samples must be [CC0](https://creativecommons.org/publicdomain/zero/1.0/) (dedicated to the public domain).

-* The samples must be created/recorded by you.
+* Samples must be created/recorded by you.
 They can not be taken from any other sample library or pack.
 The only exception to this rule is if you have a valid way to prove they are CC0.

-#### Misc rules:

-* Chord samples are not wanted.

-#### Technical rules:
+### Miscellaneous rules

+The following sample types are sorted by descending priority.
+  1. Drums/Percussion
+  2. Foley/SFX
+  3. Loops
+  4. Notes/Chords

+### Audio rules

-* The samples must be in the FLAC audio file format with an audio bit depth of 24-bit.
+* Samples must be in the FLAC audio file format with a sampling rate of 44100 Hz.

-* The samples must be in mono files, unless they contain stereo signals.
+* Samples must be in mono files unless they contain stereo signals.

-* If the samples contain stereo signals, they should be mid-panned.
-An exception to this rule is loops with different samples.
+* Samples that contain stereo signals must be mid-panned.

-* The samples must be peak normalized to -3 dBFS.
+* Samples must be peak-normalized to -3 dBFS.

-* The samples must not contain unnecessary delay or start/end silence.
+* Samples must not contain unnecessary start/end silence.

-* The samples must contain the least amount possible of unwanted noise, aliasing, pops or clicks.
+* Samples should contain the least amount possible of noise.

-* The samples must be without added reverberation or delay effects unless these effects are necessary for them.

-#### Naming and organizing rules:

-* The samples' filenames must follow the following naming rules:
+* Samples should not contain unnecessary reverb or echos.

+### File and folder rules

-1. The filenames must be in English.
+* Metadata tags must be empty.

-2. Capitalizing the first letter of each word in the filenames.
+* Filenames must be in English and words must start with a capital letter.
+* Filenames should be descriptive but not too long.

-3. If the samples are tuned and have defined pitches, put their pitches at the end of their filenames preceded by a hyphen like this: `Acoustic Guitar - A4`.
+* If a sample is tuned, put its pitch at the end of the filename after a hyphen, like this: `Acoustic Guitar - A#4`.

-4. If the samples are loops and have defined tempos, put their tempos at the end of their filenames preceded by a hyphen like this: `Drum Loop - 120 bpm`.
+* If a sample is a loop, put its tempo at the end of the filename after a hyphen, like this: `Swingy Drum Loop - 120 BPM`.

-Note: If the samples have defined pitches and tempos, put their pitches before their tempos like this: `Acoustic Guitar Melody - A4 120 bpm`.

-5. If you have multiple related samples and you want to version them, put their numbers at the end of their filenames after a space.
+* If you have related samples, sort them by putting numbers, starting with 1, at the end of their filenames, like this: `Muffled Impact 1`.

-6. The filenames must be descriptive and neat.

-*An example of bad naming: `bEST-sOUND-eVER!_1 A4`.*

-*An example of good naming: `Acoustic Guitar 1 - A4`.*

-* The samples must be put in the folders that best describe them.
-If your samples don't belong to one of the existing folders or you are not sure where to put them, please put them in the `Unsorted samples` folder.
+* Samples should be put in the folders that best describe them.
+If your samples do not belong to any of the existing folders, or if you are not sure where to put them, please put them in the `Unsorted samples` folder.

-#### Metadata tags:

-The samples' metadata tags must be empty.

-### Definitions:
-`Sample library`: These samples are included in the default installation of LMMS.

-`Sample packs`: These resource packs will be available for download on the LMMS website, once finished. ~~(http://lmms.io/download/samples)~~ (The page is inactive at the moment).

-#### Which one should I choose?
-If you have a large amount of samples, you will be better off commiting them as a `sample pack`.
-The `library`'s purpose is to have a small set of good quality samples to get users started.